johndpotts/learning-programming-journal/README.md

 - looked into workflow with opensource software

 ### 11-07-17
-- contnued Udacty forms course
+- continued Udacty forms course
 - updated and improved forms on personal projects with features like autocomplete, autofocus, placeholders, and label improvements.

 ### 11-06-17